 - Sorting Facts From Fiction

-Misconceptions about PMP InterConnect’s technical architecture and security have kept some states from adopting the standards and infrastructure that 43 states have already embraced.
+Misconceptions about PMP InterConnect’s technical architecture and security have kept some states from adopting the standards and infrastructure that more than 45 jurisdictions have already embraced.

 Or contact NABP Member Relations and Government Affairs staff at GovernmentAffairs@nabp.pharmacy.

 How does a state connect to the NABP PMP InterConnect?